 Throughout this process we kept supporters and donators informed.
 However, the Daily Mirror produced a story which claimed that we had unfairly withheld funds from Mrs Yang, duped donators and that money was ‘missing’.
 This was the subject of a complaint by us to the Independent Press Standards Organisation which was partially upheld.
 Transparency has always been key for us in this matter, and how we run our charity.
 Here is our official response.

 The New York Times reported on our concerns with witness testimonies from activists here.

 The Charity Commission supported our decision not to fund an animal abuser.
-Donations were used to help a genuine rescuer and set up a new shelter which all supporters can visit.
+Donations were used to help a genuine rescuer and set up a wonderful new shelter which is open to visitors.

 Warning: some of the pictures and videos in this post contain images of dogs which have died and may be distressing – viewer discretion is advised

-From the outset our concern was raised as a result of unexplained difficulties in safe collection of funds sent by Western Union, lack of communication from Mrs Yang and reports which trickled through of her activities at Yulin 2015, just before and shortly afterwards, which conflicted with other statements she had made to our volunteer (a lady with highly responsible position within a multinational company and experienced in conducting business across Asia) face to face and with an accredited Chinese translator in May, a month or so earlier.
+From the outset, our concern was raised as a result of unexplained difficulties in safe collection of funds sent by Western Union, and lack of communication from Mrs Yang.
+Reports had trickled through of her activities at Yulin 2015, just before and shortly afterwards, which conflicted with other statements she had made to our volunteer face to face (a lady with a highly responsible position within a multinational company and experienced in conducting business across Asia) and with an accredited Chinese translator in May, a month or so earlier.